-Use the Situation Analysis to highlight those areas of your organisation that are most in need and the right program to suit your goals.
+Use the Situation Analysis to highlight those areas of your organisation that are most in need and what the right program fit is for your goals.

 Beyond the Situation Analysis, we have in-house experts to help you design, implement, manage and automate your mentoring programs.